• Home

 PETER QUINN AUTHOR

 For me, Frank Scalabrino has been a lifesaver.
 Three years ago, I came down with severe fevers that required two hospitalizations.
-The doctors were unable to specify the exact origin or nature of the fevers.
-They were identified as “FUO” (fevers of unknown origin).
+The doctors were unable to specify the exact origin or nature of the fevers, which were identified as “FUO” (fevers of unknown origin).
 My sense of balance and ability to walk unassisted was badly impaired.
 No

 For me, Frank Scalabrino has been a lifesaver.
 Three years ago, I came down with severe fevers that required two hospitalizations.
-The doctors were unable to specify the exact origin or nature of the fevers.
-They were identified as “FUO” (fevers of unknown origin).
+The doctors were unable to specify the exact origin or nature of the fevers, which were identified as “FUO” (fevers of unknown origin).
 My sense of balance and ability to walk unassisted was badly impaired.
 None of the therapies prescribed did much good.
-It wasn’t until I met Frank that I felt I was regaining control of my life.
+It wasn’t until I met Frank, a dedicated personal trainer, that I felt I was regaining control of my life.
 Frank’s hands-on ability to locate problem areas amazed me.
-For every weakness, he designed an exercise to help correct it.
+For every weakness, he designed specific exercise programs to help correct it.
 I often felt that doctors were telling me what they knew, not listening to what I had to say.
 Frank is deeply personal in his approach.
 He’s paid careful attention to everything I told him.
 His training regimen has often been challenging but never overwhelming or daunting.
-His conditioning involves mind as well as body.
+His conditioning involves mind as well as body, focusing on senior fitness as well.
 He’s a guide, coach, trainer, and therapist all rolled into one.
 Whenever I leave a session with Frank, I feel both mentally and physically strengthened.
-As well as the time we spent together, Frank has designed exercises for me to do at home, given me articles to read and made helpful recommendations for my diet.
+Along with the time we spent together, Frank has designed exercises for me to do at home, given me articles to read, and made helpful recommendations for my diet.
 He’s holistic in every sense of the word.
 I’m very grateful to the JCC for giving me the opportunity to work with Frank.

 REV.GARETH EVENS